 Based on the audit work performed, we are satisfied with management's assertion that no further impairment exists.

-Intangibles other than goodwill are only assessed for impairment when indicators of impairment exist.
+Intangibles are only assessed for impairment when indicators of impairment exist.
 We have considered the life cycle and the fair value of intangibles held by the Group.

 We have performed the following audit procedures: